 This stage refers to the immediate face-to-face impression influenced by the feelings of attraction or liking between the buyer and seller.
-Interpersonal attraction can have either a positive or negative influences on the negotiation outcome.
+Interpersonal attraction can have either a positive or negative influence on the negotiation outcome.
 Similarity between negotiators can induce trust which leads, in turn, to interpersonal attraction.
 Individuals who are attracted are likely to make concessions in the bargaining process.
 Thus an individual negotiator may give up economic rewards for the rewards of the satisfaction derived from the relationship with an attractive partner.
+Zhang and Dodgson (2007) give an interesting character sketch of the founder of a Korean start-up IT-company, Mr. Lee: